Shūkan Bunshun smoking scandal: Testimony by the program's officials

-As of April 18, 1985, when the girls of the smoking group were forced to leave the program, Hioroshi Ishida, the producer of the program, said that he would let the girls back on the program as soon as they showed remorse so that their careers would not be ruined.
+As of April 18, 1985, when the girls of the smoking group were forced to leave the program, Hiroshi Ishida, the producer of the program, said that he would let the girls back on the program as soon as they showed remorse so that their careers would not be ruined.
 But after the scandal came to light, the program's officials had meetings with the girls' parents and school teachers, and were asked not to show the girls on the program any more.
 As a result, the girls had no choice but to quit, they claimed.
 Okuda complained about being fired even though the program's officials had said the girls including her would be reinstated.
 Furthermore, according to Tomoda, she was fired unilaterally without any official explanation from the program's officials and without any chance to contact the other members of the smoking group after she was forced to leave the program.

 Kazuji Kasai, the chief director of the program, was considered to be the behind-the-scenes organizer of Onyanko Club, and was most feared by its members.
 He had accepted that smoking was normal for high school students at the time.
 However, when the photograph was made public, he was terribly confused.
 He said that he wished that Shūkan Bunshun had at least blurred the girls' faces as they were underage.
 He also remembered that he felt really sorry for the girls, who were all pleasant, and that he was still worried about them.